 Pro Bono Work

 Phil is committed to pro bono work, directed Jones Day’s Los Angeles office pro bono activities for over a decade, and has represented dozens of clients pro bono over the years.
-He is the Immediate Past Chair of the Board of Directors of Public Counsel, the nation’s largest pro bono law firm and a member of the Board’s Executive Committee.
-He received Public Counsel’s Volunteer of the Year award in 2012 (for work representing applicants for child care centers and homes), in 2013 (for work representing victims of mortgage and other consumer fraud), and in 2017 (for work representing operators of family child care homes).
+He is a Past Chair of the Board of Directors of Public Counsel, the nation’s largest pro bono law firm, and a member of the Board’s Executive Committee.
+He received Public Counsel’s inaugural President’s Award for Outstanding Pro Bono Service in 2024, and its Volunteer of the Year award in 2012 (for work representing applicants for child care centers and homes), in 2013 (for work representing victims of mortgage and other consumer fraud), in 2017 (for work representing operators of family child care homes), and in 2021 (for litigation representing a Ph.D. candidate with claims against the university).

 Teaching

 As an adjunct law professor, Phil has taught law school courses in trial practice.
-He has participated in seminars and workshops teaching legal research, civil procedure before trial, deposition, oral advocacy, and trial techniques and has appeared on the faculty at local, statewide, and national continuing legal education programs.
-In recent years, Phil has helped plan and has participated as a moderator and panelist in a number of continuing legal education programs presented by The Rutter Group.
+He has participated in seminars and workshops teaching mediation advocacy, legal research skills, privilege and work product, civil procedure before trial, deposition, oral advocacy and trial techniques, and has appeared on the faculty at local, state and national continuing legal education programs.
+Most recently, Phil has planned, organized and participated as a moderator and panelist in multiple continuing legal education programs presented by The Rutter Group, including a periodic presentation of Civil Procedure Before Trial.

 “Depending on the case, the most beneficial settlement may be an opportunity that is available now and never will again present itself.” - Philip Cook